Canecão Mineiro nightclub fire: Victims

-Overall, there were 7 casualties and over 300 out of 1,500 injured.
+Seven people were killed and over 300 out of 1,500 in attendance were injured.
 During an interview with Globo, the musician II Brener explains what he witnessed that night.
 He was backstage when the fire erupted but quickly went on stage right when the security guard was trying to put out the fire.
 He stated that while walking to the main exit, he inhaled a lot of smoke and pieces of plastic burned his skin.
 Brener spent 15 days in a coma due to smoke inhalation and 3rd degree burns.

 Investigation

 The first panel of the Superior Court of Justice (STG) confirmed the municipal of Belo Horizonte's civil liability of the fire that occurred in Canecão Mineiro.
 Unanimously, the panel upheld the internal appeal filed by the Public Defender's Office of Minas Gerais against their original decision of ordering the Court of Justice of Minas Gerais (TJMG) to re-judge the case.

 The Court of Justice of Minas Gerais (TJMG) recognized the civil liability since the concert hall did not have an operating business license and had not adopted fire prevention measures.
 However, at the Superior Court of Justice (STG), the municipal of Belo Horizonte stated that the lack of inspection did not make them civilly responsible for the emotional, material nor physical damages caused to the victims.

 According to Minister Sérgio Kukina, the case's rapporteur, the Court of Justice of Minas Gerais (TJMG) concluded that the Belo Horizonte municipal failed to exercise their police power by not preventing the concert hall from operating without a valid license.
 Based on that, the Belo Horizonte municipal administration contributed to the production of damages caused by the fire.
 If any changes were made to this decision to avoid responsibility "would require a new examination of the factual and evidentiary collection contained in the records, a measure prohibited in a special appeal, by the impediment provided for in Precedent 7/STJ".
 Regarding the statement about civil responsibility for emotional, material, and physical damages caused to the victims, the minister confirmed that the allegations were not a violation of federal law.